10 people to listen to when it comes to the future of remote working

 4: CEO of Facebook: Mark Zuckerberg

 Mark Zuckerberg is a huge believer in the effectiveness of remote work.
-And nowhere is that clearer than in how Facebook has adjusted its employment model.
+And nowhere is that clearer than in how Facebook has adjusted its employment model to support the future of remote work.

 'People are more productive working at home than people would have expected.
 Some people thought that everything was just going to fall apart, and it hasn’t.
 And a lot of people are actually saying that they’re more productive now.'